Use the exposure monitor to keep track of how often foods have been offered to your child and to log whether or not they were tasted or eaten.

 How does it work?

 The exposure monitor works by providing parents with a simple and easy-to-use way of recording exposures to food.

 It allows parents to record every time a food is offered.
 There is also the option to add additional information related to how the food was offered, such as if it was given as a snack or a meal, or whether it was raw or cooked.

-The aim of this tool is to encourage parents to offer foods 15-20 times.
-At the end of the 20 exposures you will hopefully be able to see how acceptance has improved, and what types of exposure may work best with your child.
-If after 20 exposures your child has still not tasted or eaten the food, further guidance will be offered.
+The aim of this tool is to encourage parents to keep offering foods.
+After 20 exposures you will hopefully be able to see how acceptance has improved, and what types of exposure may work best with your child.
+If after 20 exposures your child has still not tasted or eaten the food, further guidance will be suggested.